jrroosevelt/VS2PCG/VS2PCG_glossary.md

 ^Source [^Reddit ^Post](https://discord.com/channels/306874195051020288/768614566594478080/788521217635909633)

+# Chosen by...
+Medusa's power **Chosen by the Invisible Woman** lets you pay 1 less to recruit her if Invisible Woman is on your side OR if you reveal an Invisible Woman character in your hand as you recruit Medusa.
+It works the same way for \*Ant-Man\* and She-Hulk with Mister Fantastic and Thing respectively.

 # Climb
 At the start of your Main Phase, you may exhaust a location on your side.
 If you do, put a +1/+1 counter on this character.